Conversational AI

 9. NiCE Cognigy

 NiCE Cognigy builds AI agents for contact centers and customer service operations.
-Cognigy was acquired by NiCE in 2024 and now ships as part of NiCE's broader CXone customer experience suite.
+Cognigy now operates as part of NiCE's broader CXone customer experience suite.

 NiCE Cognigy's low-code builder produces AI agents that deploy into NiCE CXone's contact center stack.
-The pairing is the platform's biggest strength: organizations already running CXone get a conversational AI layer that inherits routing, analytics, and reporting from the suite without separate integration work.
+The pairing matters most: organizations already running CXone get a conversational AI layer that inherits routing, analytics, and reporting from the suite without separate integration work.

 Pros